 What causes back pain during pregnancy?

-Pregnancy hormones may contribute to back pain.
-To make your baby’s passage through your pelvis easier, a hormone relaxes the ligaments in the strong, weight-bearing joints in the pelvis.
-This loosening makes the joints more flexible, but it can cause back pain if the joints become too mobile.
+To prepare for the passage of the baby through the birth canal, a hormone relaxes the ligaments in the joints of your pelvis.
+This loosening allows the joints to become more flexible, but it also can cause back pain if the joints become too mobile.

 What can I do to prevent back pain during pregnancy?

-To help prevent or ease back pain, be aware of how you stand, sit, and move.
+To help prevent back pain, be aware of how you stand, sit, and move.
 Here are some tips that may help:

 - Do not bend over from the waist to pick things up—squat down, bend your knees, and keep your back straight.

-- Try to sleep on your side with one or two pillows between your legs for support.
+- Try to sleep on your side with one or two pillows between your legs or under your abdomen for support.

 What can I do to ease back pain?

-When should I contact my health care provider about back pain?
+When should I contact my health care professional about back pain during pregnancy?

-If you have severe pain, or if pain persists for more than 2 weeks, you should contact your health care provider.
-Do not try to treat yourself.
-Back pain also can be caused by other problems.
-Back pain is one of the main symptoms of preterm labor.
-You also should contact your health care provider if you are having fever, burning during urination, or vaginal bleeding.
+If you have severe pain, or if pain persists for more than 2 weeks, you should contact your obstetrician or other member of your health care team.
+Back pain is a symptom of preterm labor, and it also can be a sign of a urinary tract infection.
+Contact your health care professional right away if you have a fever, burning during urination, or vaginal bleeding in addition to back pain.